Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Enterprise-Portal.md

 # ClientLine Enterprise Portal

-ClientLine enterprise portal offers merchants the ability to analyze payment processing with an easy-to-use suite of online tools, that provide greater insight to quickly and effectively manage your electronic transactions run business task such as:
+ClientLine enterprise portal offers merchants the ability to analyze payment processing with an easy-to-use suite of online tools that provide greater insight to quickly and effectively manage your electronic transactions run business task such as:

 - Creating Reports
 - Managing Reports